Community Health Navigators

 Eligibility

-To be eligible for this program, you must be enrolled in at least 6 credit hours of classes at Sinclair Community College, and be experiencing life challenges outside of school that are making it difficult to pursue your education.
+To be eligible for this program you must be Pell Grant eligible, agree to work toward and maintain a 2.0 grade point average or better, agree to enroll in at least 6 credit hours for the term at Sinclair, and agree to have consistent engagement with a Success Navigator.
 For a more complete assessment of your eligibility, please complete and submit the inquiry form on this page.

 Contact